 What are you up to this weekend?
-My mom is in town, so we’ve been eating cinnamon oatmeal for breakfast and playing lots of Uno!
-Hope you have a good one, and here are a few fun links from around the web…
+We’re heading to Atlanta to visit Alex’s sister and brother-in-law.
+The forecast says thunderstorms, but I’m crossing my fingers for a break in the clouds so we can lounge in their hammock.
+Hope you have a good (dry!) weekend, and here are a few fun links from around the web…

 Five people on why they code-switch.
 Loved reading.

 “The canned tuna I bring to the beach.”

 Getty is bringing diversity inclusion to stock photos.